William Petre: Secretary of State to Henry VIII

 In 1539, Petre was one of those appointed to prepare a bill for the enactment of 'The Six Articles', and in the following year was on the commission that declared the nullity of Henry's marriage with Anne of Cleves.
 Early in 1543, he was knighted, appointed Secretary of State in Wriothesley's place and placed on various commissions to inquire into causes of supposed heresy.
 In 1544, Henry made William a Privy Councillor, and on 9 July 1544, one of his two Principal Secretaries selected to assist Queen Katherine in carrying on the Regency in the small 'Regency Council' during Henry's absence, and to raise supplies for the King's expedition to Boulogne.
 In 1545, he was sent abroad as ambassador to the great Emperor Charles V, but at the end of the year was summoned back to the Privy Council.

-Though much occupied with public business, this astute politician found time and many opportunities to get and lay by great gain for himself.
+Though much occupied with public business, the politician found time and many opportunities to get and lay by great gain for himself.
 As one of the Visitors of the monasteries, he knew better than many people what properties were worth acquiring.
 He paid the king some £849 12s 6d (approximately £330,000 today) for the property known as "Ginge Abbes" at Ingatestone, even though the King was trying to raise money and this was a "fair" price it is probably true Sir William got a bargain.
 Ingatestone, which had previously belonged to Barking Abbey, must have been selected as being a particularly fertile and well-cultivated district at that period, within an easy ride of London, and with the comfortable house of the Abbess's steward, with its fish-ponds and park, easily turned into an excellent country residence for the busy statesman.
 Here, at Ingatestone Hall, Sir William Petre established himself and his family, and many of his letters are dated from this place.

 However, there is some evidence of an institutionalised system of bribery and corruption.
 Those in public office were expected to charge for favours and salaries were accordingly set very low.
 Accounts show that by 1540, William was receiving £180 per year in annuities from religious houses he had visited (approximately £70,000 today).
 If it seems strange that abbeys should give annuities to an individual charged with abolishing them, they were probably bribes either to delay the procedure or to facilitate a pension for the retiring Abbot.
 William received money from about twenty monasteries.